ifelseJAY/ifelseJAY/README.md

+##  Who am I?
-## Hi, I’m a tech enthusiast and Data Scientist with a background in IT and hands-on experience in data analysis, visualization, and machine learning basics.
+I’m a tech enthusiast and Data Scientist with a background in IT and hands-on experience in data analysis, visualization, and machine learning basics.
 I’m curious, collaborative, and passionate about turning raw data into clear insights.

 🔹 What am I currently working on?
 Building projects to sharpen my skills in Python and SQL